WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 ## Two options to attach ServerName & ServerPort to Access & Error logs

 Apache LogFormats - ***common***, ***combined*** and Apache ErrorLogFormat - ***default*** do not contain %v - canonical ServerName and %p - canonical ServerPort.

 In order to consolidate logs from multiple domains these two data attributes are a requirement.
-The application provides 2 methods to associate ServerName and ServerPort
-to all Access and Error logs.
+The application provides 2 methods to associate ServerName and ServerPort to all Access and Error logs.

-1) Setting the `ERRORLOG_SERVERNAME`, `ERRORLOG_SERVERPORT`, `COMBINED_SERVERNAME`, `COMBINED_SERVERPORT` variables in .env file prior to Python LOAD DATA.
+1) Set `ERRORLOG_SERVERNAME`, `ERRORLOG_SERVERPORT`, `COMBINED_SERVERNAME`, `COMBINED_SERVERPORT` variables in .env file prior to Python LOAD DATA.

-2) Populating `server_name` and `server_port` COLUMNS in `import_file` TABLE prior to running import process.
-This option only updates records with NULL values
-in staging tables `server_name` and `server_port` COLUMNS while executing STORED PROCEDURES `process_access_import` and `process_error_import`.
+2) Populate `server_name` and `server_port` COLUMNS in `import_file` TABLE prior to running import process.
+This option only updates records with NULL values in staging tables `server_name` and `server_port` COLUMNS while executing STORED PROCEDURES `process_access_import` and `process_error_import`.

 UPDATE commands to populate both Access and Error Logs if ***"Log File Names"*** are related to VirtualHost.
-Log file naming conventions in VisualHost like `ErrorLog ${APACHE_LOG_DIR}/farmfreshsoftware.error.log` & `CustomLog ${APACHE_LOG_DIR}/farmfreshsoftware.access.log csv2mysql` enable the use of UPDATE statement examples:
+Log file naming conventions in VisualHost similar to `ErrorLog ${APACHE_LOG_DIR}/farmfreshsoftware.error.log` & `CustomLog ${APACHE_LOG_DIR}/farmfreshsoftware.access.log csv2mysql` enable the use of UPDATE statement examples:
 ```
 UPDATE apache_logs.import_file SET server_name='farmfreshsoftware.com', server_port=443 WHERE server_name IS NULL AND name LIKE '%farmfreshsoftware%';
 UPDATE apache_logs.import_file SET server_name='farmwork.app', server_port=443 WHERE server_name IS NULL AND name LIKE '%farmwork%';
 ```
-First option requires uncommenting `os.getenv` to load variables at the top of apacheLogs2MySQL.py.
-By default, variables are set to an empty string.
+First option requires uncommenting `os.getenv` to load variables at top of `apacheLogs2MySQL.py`.
+By default, variables are defined and set to an empty string.
+Below is a screenshot of the variables loaded at top of `apacheLogs2MySQL.py` with commented `os.getenv` code.
 ![load_settings_variables.png](./assets/load_settings_variables.png)

 ## Installation Instructions